T-Pau/Anykey/Documentation/Commodore.md

 Pressed directions and buttons are displayed inverted.

 Buttons 2 and 3 bring an analog potentiometer to a low value by connecting its pin to +5V.
-This is not supported on Plus/4.
+These potentiometers are also used by paddles and the 1351 mouse; if such a device is connected, the buttons may read as pressed.

+Plus/4 does not support more than one button.

 ## Model Specific Notes